jangelsb/moviemover/README.md

-# README #
+# MovieMover #
 This is a program to automate your video downloads.
-It can even unrar those pesky rar files *and* download subtiles from subscene using this [java api](https://github.com/jangelsb/subscene_api)
+It can even unrar those pesky rar files *and* download subtiles from subscene using this [java api](https://github.com/jangelsb/subscene_api).

 ### How does it work? ###